-By Marlon Redding.
-Last Updated 7th July 2022.
+By Lewis Winehouse.
+Last Updated 7th July 2023.
 In this guide, we’ll discuss whiplash compensation payouts you could potentially receive if you have strong grounds to make a personal injury claim.

 Many people assume that whiplash is a minor injury, but this isn’t always the case.
 Whiplash can have long-term effects on a person’s life.